JasonToups/engineering-growth/Course_Notes_&_Examples/Udemy/Data_Structures_And_Altorithms/19 - Singly Linked Lists/Singly-Linked-List-Intro.md

 ## Comparisons with Arrays

-Lists:
+Linked Lists:
 - Do not have indexes!
 - Connected via nodes with a **next** pointer.
 - Random access is not allowed.
+You do not have direct access to the data.
+You have to traverse the nodes from the beginning to the data.

-Lists are great for insertion and deletion.
+Linked Lists are great for *insertion* and *deletion*.

 Arrays:
 - Indexed in order!